Ktrinder/SQL-Skills/README.md

 Modifying Databases with SQL

-*These excercises have been cempleted through the Khan Academy: Intro to SQL: Querying and Managing Data Course*
+*These exercises have been completed through the Khan Academy: Intro to SQL: Querying and Managing Data Course*